-As humans we all have a built-in negativity bias and it’s what’s kept us alive for millions of years.
+As humans we all have a built-in negativity bias and it’s what’s kept us alive all these years.

-Within the default mode network is the posterior cingulate cortex and the ventral medial prefrontal cortex, which are responsible for ruminating thoughts.
+Areas of the brain within the default mode network are the posterior cingulate cortex and the ventral medial prefrontal cortex.
+Both are responsible for ruminating thoughts to the familiar sound of…

-Ruminating thoughts from the default mode network is what’s known as ‘neurotypical’ functioning which means a standard brain mechanism amongst healthy adults.
+Ruminating thoughts from our default mode network are normal or ‘neurotypical’ functioning which means a they are standard brain mechanism amongst healthy adults.

-Rumination when we’re feeling stressed is normal and can be difficult to deal with from time to time.
+Although ruminating thoughts when we’re feeling stressed is normal functioning, it can be hard to deal with from time to time.

-When a person has unresolved shame from a past or current life event, it can be difficult to regulate ruminating thoughts from the default mode network in the brain.
+When a person has unresolved emotional issues such as feelings of shame from a past or current life event, it can be difficult to shake off those ruminating thoughts from the default mode network in the brain.

 In the workplace it can manifest as:

-This is because this area of the brain that is consumed with rumination is also responsible for emotional formation, processing, learning and memory.
+This is because this area of the brain that is consumed with rumination is also responsible for:

-So it’s no wonder stress and unresolved emotional issues can cause us to have hazy thoughts!
+So, it’s no wonder stress and emotional dysregulation can cause hazy thoughts and poor performance.

-So, not only does shame impact the productivity of a person in day-to-day tasks but it could also increase the likelihood of sickness leave from work due to chronic pain.
+Not only does emotional dysregulation impact the productivity of a person in day-to-day tasks, but it could also increase the likelihood of sickness leave from work due to chronic pain and health conditions.

-It’s estimated that 8.5 million adults have suffered a form of childhood abuse in the UK, and 2.3 million adults have experience domestic abuse in the last year alone, both major factors for developing unhealthy shame (Domestic Abuse in England and Wales Overview, 2021; National Association for People Abused in Childhood, 2021).
+It’s estimated that 8.5 million adults have suffered a form of childhood abuse in the UK, and 2.3 million adults have experienced domestic abuse in the last year alone, both major factors in emotional dysregulation, particularly unhealthy levels of shame (Domestic Abuse in England and Wales Overview, 2021; National Association for People Abused in Childhood, 2021).

-And with mental health being one of the top reasons that people call in sick, the likelihood of shame effecting the workplace is high (The Mental Health Foundation, 2021).
+And with mental health being one of the top reasons that people call in sick, the likelihood of emotional dysregulation such as shame effecting the workplace is high (The Mental Health Foundation, 2021).

 Psychologists and have found that when working with a person who carries shame, emotional intelligence training can help the person to regulate the overactive negativity bias (rumination).